21/06/2021

 Too many people experience the aged-care system as uncaring, unkind and even inhumane in its response to their basic needs.
 As I mentioned, this bill seeks to prevent the use of restraints and restrictive practices in aged care except for in the most extreme cases, because the royal commission specifically heard about the excessive use of physical and chemical restraints in residential aged care, which robs older Australians of their dignity and of their autonomy in their final months.
 Older people with mental health issues, particularly those suffering from the later stages of dementia, are often heavily medicated or physically restrained.
 In the final three months of 2019-20, residential aged-care services made 24,681 reports of intent to restrain and 62,800 reports of physical restraint devices.
 Frail older Australians whose hard work created the country that we love are being treated inhumanely.
 They are being neglected and they are being malnourished in a widespread scale across the country.
 And, when they turn to this federal government for help, they are being told to wait years and years for the services that they desperately need.
 It isn't good enough, and I will not stand by and watch this Morrison government pat itself on the back for doing the absolute arguable bear minimum after eight long years of doing absolutely nothing.

-The simple fact of the matter is that you cannot fix a private aged-care system whilst aged-care workers are underpaid and overworked.
-It is impossible to argue that the work aged-care workers undertake—caring for our most vulnerable, bathing them, assisting them with movement, helping keep them up with their hygiene needs—is even remotely commensurate with the wages that they receive at the moment.
-An entry-level aged-care worker is paid $21.09 an hour under the award, less than someone stacking shelves at a supermarket.
+The aged-care crisis has not been created in a vacuum and it hasn't appeared out of nowhere; it has taken eight long years of policy decisions that prioritise profits over people.
+The Treasurer announced 3 billion to private aged-care providers with no strings attached.
+There is no requirement that this money is tied to improving care, or even to providing food.
+There is no guarantee that these funds will even be used to implement the recommendations put forward by the royal commission.
+We need to demand that providers prove that the 21.09 an hour under the award, less than someone stacking shelves at a supermarket.
 But the real outrage is further up the skills scale.
-If we look at aged-care workers who have reached classification 4, the award provides roughly $15 an hour less than their equivalent in disability—and disability workers aren't exactly on the best wicket either.
+If we look at aged-care workers who have reached classification 4, the award provides roughly $15 an hour less than their equivalent in disability-and disability workers aren't exactly on the best wicket either.
 Even a nurse with the exact same qualifications is paid less to work in aged care than they would get in a hospital setting.

 I recently spoke to an aged-care worker from Queensland who told me she thinks she has had one pay rise in the last seven years, and that pay rise was 25c an hour.
 What an insult!
 Aged-care jobs should be good jobs.
 They should be properly paid.
 Aged-care jobs should give workers financial independence.
 Their conditions shouldn't just be tolerable; they should be desirable.
 Aged-care workers love their residents, our family members; they just want to care for people.
 But providers depend on that compassion, and some of them exploit it.
 Love doesn't pay the rent.